absolunet/docs-node-ioc/src/docs/04_basics/02_commands/en.md

 ### Policies

 The policies can be very useful to prevent commands to be publicly accessible from the CLI.
-They are scoping access to the different commands from the public access.
+They are scoping access to the different commands from public access.
 However, their policies can be ignored when calling them by the code.

 The policies can be set from the `policies` accessor.